 - (1) In connection with this offering, we intend to replace our existing senior secured credit facility with a new senior secured credit facility.
-The entry into the new senior secured credit facility is expected to occur concurrently with, and is conditioned upon, the completion of this offering.
-See "Description of Indebtedness-New Senior Secured Credit Facility." - (2) Represents the repayment of \$\frac{1}{2}\$ million of borrowings and the payment of a prepayment premium of \$\frac{1}{2}\$ million plus accrued and unpaid interest.
+The entry into the new senior secured credit facility is expected to occur concurrently with, and is conditioned upon, the completion of this offering, and we expect to borrow the full amount of the new \$100.0 million term loan facility at such time.
+See "Description of Indebtedness-New Senior Secured Credit Facility." - (2) Represents the repayment of \$137.1 million of borrowings and the payment of a prepayment premium of \$3.8 million plus \$2.7 million of accrued and unpaid interest.
 The existing senior secured credit facility matures on March 31, 2027.
-As of \$\frac{1}{2}\$, 2021, the interest rate on outstanding borrowings was \$\frac{1}{2}\$. - (3) Represents the repayment of \$25 million aggregate principal amount of our existing subordinated notes and the payment of a prepayment premium of \$ million plus accrued and unpaid interest.
-The existing subordinated notes accrue interest at an annual rate of 16.0% and mature on September 30, 2027. - (4) Represents the payment of AUD \$27.8 million in cash, AUD \$5 million of which we paid to the P&P Minority Investors on August 19, 2021, to fund the acquisition of 33.34% of equity interests in P&P Holdings, LP currently owned by the P&P Minority Investors.
-Following the completion of this purchase, P&P Holdings, LP will be our wholly-owned subsidiary.
-See "Reorganization Transactions-The Reorganization Transactions-Petal & Pup Minority Interest Buy Out."
+As of June 30, 2021, the interest rate on outstanding borrowings under the senior secured credit facility was 8.50%. - (3) Represents the repayment of \$25 million aggregate principal amount of our existing subordinated notes and the payment of a prepayment premium of \$0.8 million plus \$1.7 million of accrued and unpaid interest.
+The existing subordinated notes accrue interest at an annual rate of 16.0% and mature on September 30, 2027. - (4) Represents the payment of AUD \$22.8 million (USD \$16.4 million translated using an exchange rate of 1 AUD = 0.72 USD) in cash to fund the acquisition of the remaining 27.3% of equity interests in P&P Holdings, LP currently owned by the P&P Minority Investors.
+Following the completion of this purchase,

-(5) Includes underwriting discounts and commissions payable in connection with this offering.
+- P&P Holdings, LP will be our wholly-owned subsidiary.
+See "Reorganization Transactions-The Reorganization Transactions-Petal & Pup Minority Interest Buy Out." - (5) Includes \$16.9 million of underwriting discounts and commissions, \$6.2 million of estimated offering expenses and \$0.6 million of financing costs payable in connection with this offering.

-A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our net proceeds from this offering by approximately \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+A \$1.00 increase (decrease) in the assumed initial public offering price of \$18.00 per share would increase (decrease) our net proceeds from this offering by approximately \$13.0 million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+Each 1,000,000 increase or decrease in the number of shares of common stock offered in this offering would increase or decrease the net proceeds to us from this offering by approximately \$16.8 million, assuming that the initial public offering price per share for the offering remains at \$18.00 (which is the midpoint of the estimated public offering price range set forth on the cover page of this prospectus), and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.